 Reserve forms are now available for your convenience.
 Please email completed forms as an attchment to firstname.lastname@example.org

 Students are required to present a valid WSU OneCard in order to use any item on reserve.
 Since all reserve items must be checked out through our automated circulation system, we cannot accept any other form of identification.
 No exceptions can be made.

 Loan periods are determined by the faculty member who places the material on reserve.
 The options are:

-Non-print items, such as videos, DVDs and audio compact discs, placed on reserve are housed in Instructional Media Services in room L-207.
-There are 3 individual viewing stations for DVD/VHS items plus one large screen setup for group viewing.
+Non-print items, such as videos, DVDs and audio compact discs, placed on reserve are housed behind the Circulation Desk.
+There are 3 individual viewing stations for DVD/VHS available in room L-236.